 Gladly accepting his kind offer to visit and stay with him at his home, I journeyed to Nouakchott to meet him and thoroughly enjoyed seeing Nouakchott and Mauritanian life in a 'new light', during a mutually enjoyable week in the Summer of 2005.
 This visit led to other magical discoveries later in the year .. but first, the Summer Trip:

-Mostly told in pictures and "pictorial slide shows" reached by clicking on the blue underlined links in the text
+Mostly told in pictures which are reached by clicking on the blue underlined links in the text

 The rest of my journey was fine, apart from the above and the usual 50 strong crowd of hustlers at Rosso.
 After I had